JusticeZzy/FunduSegmenter/README.md

 ---
 ## 6. Evaluation only
 If you would like to use our trained weight to produce segmentation maps, you can follow the step 3 to pre-process your images, and then follow the step 5 (run ```test.py```) to produce segmentation maps.
 We provide a pre-trained FunduSegmenter which was trained on Drishti-GS, RIM-ONE-r3, REFUGE training, and REFUGE validation.
-The weight is available [here](https://pan.baidu.com/s/1-IcmzTP_i1gFqbYp4LPIeQ?pwd=r3ej).
+The weight is available [here](https://huggingface.co/JusticeZzy/FunduSegmenter) (FunduSegmenter_CroppedImage.pth).

 We also provide a pre-trained FunduSegmenter using original images which was also trained on Drishti-GS, RIM-ONE-r3, REFUGE training, and REFUGE validation.
 You can directly use the original images (need to follow step 3.1 to convert the ground truth format) and follow the step 5 (run ```test_nopadding.py```) to produce segmentation maps.
-The weight is available [here](https://pan.baidu.com/s/1yNUSu9qD9qRoTUV7Z_zUuw?pwd=q8s8).
+The weight is available [here](https://huggingface.co/JusticeZzy/FunduSegmenter) (FunduSegmenter_OriginalImage.pth).
 Note that the performance of this weight is not widely verificated, so it could be unstable.

-Additionally, all the weights trained and reported in our paper are available [here](https://pan.baidu.com/s/1uyjrC_j-Gk5IYsU0hA7hmg?pwd=nwny).
+Additionally, all the weights trained and reported in our paper are available [here](https://huggingface.co/JusticeZzy/FunduSegmenter) (Weights.zip).

 ---
 ## 7. Baselines